 white man that made them untie [Clax] went to the church and told [the family],

-murder-by-lynching of blacks.
-And although tax-paying citizens, and above all else,
+murder-by-lynching of Blacks.
+And although Blacks at the time were tax-paying citizens, and above all else,

-forced to leave decades of hard work and prosperity behind because their lives
+authorities or government—they were on their own.
+Hard-working families forced to leave decades of work, progress, and prosperity behind because their lives

 listened to my cousin talk about the hard life the family endured afterwards

-and the bitterness that evolved as a result, and I understood, in its purest
+and the bitterness that ensued as a result, and I understood, in its purest

 have been dispensable to white America.
 And although great strides have been